SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 That code gives us the below plot:

 <br>

 ![alt text](/img/posts/clf-tree-nodes-plot.png "Decision Tree Max Depth Plot")

 <br>
-This is a very powerful visual, and one that can be shown to stakeholders in the business to ensure they understand exactly what is driving the predictions.

-One interesting thing to note is that the *very first split* appears to be using the variable *distance from store* so it would seem that this is a very important variable when it comes to predicting signups to the delivery club!
+We can note that the *very first split* appears to be using the variable *distance from store* so it would seem that this is a very important variable when it comes to predicting signups to the delivery club.

 <br>

 ### Decision Tree Regularisation <a name="clftree-model-regularisation"></a>

-Decision Tree's can be prone to over-fitting, in other words, without any limits on their splitting, they will end up learning the training data perfectly.
-We would much prefer our model to have a more *generalised* set of rules, as this will be more robust & reliable when making predictions on *new* data.
+Decision Trees will over-fit if they're not limited in some way.
+Without any limits on their splitting, they will end up learning the training data perfectly.
+Instead we want a model that is flexible and can generalize, instead of predicting data that it already knows, as this will be more robust & reliable when making predictions on *new* data.

-One effective method of avoiding this over-fitting, is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.

-We initially trained our model with a placeholder depth of 5, but unfortunately, we don't necessarily know the *optimal* number for this.
-Below we will loop over a variety of values and assess which gives us the best predictive performance!
+Like with the regression analysis (c.f., predicting customer loyalty), we can apply a max_depth parameter.
+We initially trained our model with a placeholder depth of 5, but we don't *know* the number for this until we loop over a variety of values and assess which gives us the best predictive performance.

 <br>

 ```python

 # finding the best max_depth